Below, you will find commonly used words when discussing obesity and its many related conditions.

 AMI Soft Gastric Band: A type of adjustable gastric bands that is produced by the Austrian Agency for Medical Innovations Ltd, Austria.
 It is not available in USA.

-Surgery that is performed for the treatment of morbidly obese individuals.
+Surgery that is performed for the treatment of individuals with severe obesity.
 This type of surgery is also known as obesity surgery and weight loss surgery.

 body Contouring: This is a group of plastic surgery procedures performed after massive weight loss, to manage hanging excess skin.
 Patients have to have reached a stable plateau weight before any such plastic surgery procedures.
 The person should have achieved a stable weight after the maximum weight loss, and be in good health and not planning on becoming pregnant.